-Perhaps you side with the 52% of experts who disagreed that by 2025, networked, automated, artificial intelligence applications and robotic devices will displace more jobs than they create.
-In this instance, I have no trouble betting on the 48% minority who do foresee mass displacement, specially given that some of the n0-displacement group only disagreed with the timeframe of 2025 (my son will still be in high school).
+Perhaps you side with the 52% of experts who believe that networked, automated, artificial intelligence applications and robotic devices will NOT displace more jobs than they create, before 2025.
+In this instance, I have no trouble betting on the 48% minority, since some of the “no-displacement” experts only disagreed with the timeframe of 2025.

 This is not just a problem for “lower-end” work.
 Even doctors are on the chopping block now, because computers could eventually replace 80% of what doctors do — with checkups, testing, diagnosis, and prescription all done by sensors, passive and active data collection, and analytics.
-These days, computers not only can beat us with brute force (process more data), it can also defeat us in traditional “human” cognitive abilities like heuristics and pattern recognition, evident in epic battles like Deep Blue vs Kasparov and AlphaGo vs Lee Sedol.
+These days, computers not only can beat us with brute force (process more data), it can also defeat us in traditional “human” cognitive abilities like heuristics and pattern recognition, evident in AlphaGo vs Lee Sedol.

 This threat is not just my imagination, it’s what a whole bunch of AI experts expect to see.
 Stanford has a 100-year effort to study and anticipate the effects of AI, and their 2016 report says AI will displace cognitive jobs like the way it did with factory jobs.
 It predicts that a large fraction of the total workforce may, in the long run, lose well-paying “cognitive” jobs.

 As labor becomes a less important factor in production as compared to owning intellectual capital, a majority of citizens may find the value of their labor insufficient to pay for a socially acceptable standard of living.